-- 1. Students will be informed before their On-the-Job training commences of the policy for assignment of specializations and the constraints on size and schedule for each specialization. - 2.
-By the end of a student's On-the-Job Training (end of Year 2 Quarter 4), they are required to rank from 1 (highest) to 6 (lowest) their preference for their HDNT specialization and On-the-Job Performance and provide this to the HDNT Specialization Assignment Committee (an Ad Hoc Committee under the Academic Affairs Committee). - 3.
-If the Committee determines that there is an even distribution of specializations fitting the workforce plan and the training schedule, then students will be assigned to their highest preference.
-If the distribution does not meet these criteria, then a student's second choice is used to even out the distribution.
-If an even distribution is still not produced, then third choices or further are considered until an even distribution is established. - 4.
-In the case where the Committee determines that there is not an even distribution of specializations using students' highest preference, then the Committee has the right to contact instructors (both academic and training) and solicit their insights to influence a student's assignment to their higher priorities.
+1. Students will be informed before their On-the-Job training commences of the policy for assignment of specializations and the constraints on size and schedule for each specialization.

+2. By the end of a student's On-the-Job Training Part II (end of Year 2 Quarter 4), they are required to rank from 1 (highest) to 6 (lowest) their preference for their HDNT specialization and provide this to the HDNT Program Head.
+The HDNT Program Head solicits review and recommendations from instructors and mentors regarding the specializations.

+3. The specialization preferences, the students' most current transcripts, and the instructor comments are provided to ENEC.
+ENEC will determine the distribution of specializations fitting their workforce plan and training schedule, then students will be assigned their specialization.
+The final assignment of specialization is approved by ENEC management and provided to AD Poly.

+4. Students have a final opportunity to respond or appeal their assignment; however, as ENEC will be the student's future employer, all final and binding decisions will be made by ENEC.